a10networks/a10-octavia/README.md

 `sudo python ./setup.py install`

-## STEP2: Upload vThunder image and create a vThunder flavor for amphorae devices
+## STEP 2: Upload vThunder image and create a vThunder flavor for amphorae devices

 Upload a vThunder image (QCOW2) and create nova flavor with required resources.
-Minimum recommandation for vThunder instance is 8 vcpus, 8GB RAM and 30GB disk.
+Minimum recommendation for vThunder instance is 8 vcpus, 8GB RAM and 30GB disk.

 Use below commands for reference: